 Rio Celeste (Tenorio Volcano National Park

-One of the most magical places in Costa Rica is right at the Guanacaste/Alajuela border up in the rain forest in the Guanacaste volcano range, Rio Celeste.
+One of the most magical places in Costa Rica is right at the Guanacaste/Alajuela border, Rio Celeste.
 It is a sky blue river inside the Tenorio Volcano National Park and visitors can hike through the park to see the waterfall and blue river.

 Ostional Wildlife Refuge